Marine Mammal Commission

 For more information about reporting a stranded, beached, or injured marine mammal, visit NOAA’s stranding page for hotline information.

 Monitoring marine mammals is one of the ways that we can observe and monitor the effects of ocean changes that may also affect human health and well-being (Sandifer et al. 2024).
 Similar to humans, marine mammals are long-lived, and often swim in the same coastal waters and eat the same fish or shellfish as people.
 Like humans, they breathe air, making them vulnerable to aerosolized harmful algal bloom (HAB) toxins and infectious respiratory pathogens.
 They often feed high in the food web, making them susceptible to ingestion of HAB toxins and the persistent chemical pollutants that magnify through the marine food chain.
-Increases in reports of diseases in marine mammals have raised concerns that ocean health is deteriorating (Gulland and Hall, 2007).
+Increases in reports of diseases in marine mammals have raised concerns that ocean health is deteriorating (Simeone et al. 2015).
 As marine mammals and humans share a similar physiology, as well as diet and habitats in some regions, this deterioration also may impact human health.

 Line graph showing the increase in the number of papers on diseases in marine mammals from the 1960s to 2006.